Character Anatomy: Driving Plot Through Story Characters

 If we want to do better than that, a character needs internal qualities too.

-What is it Like to Be You?
+What is it Like to be the character?

 Our two keys representing thoughts and qualities are Interior and Passion: